rokka-n/mongodb-ui/README.md

-# MongoDB dev environemnt with UI interface
+# MongoDB dev environment with UI interface

-I wanted to have an easy way to spin up mongodb environment with a choice of UI intefaces.
+I wanted to have an easy way to spin up mongodb environment with a choice of UI interfaces.

 I'm going to use adminMongo, but it should be easy to add any existing.